Frederick Irving Anderson

 A memorable moment has Morel talking to young policeman John Terry, from "Beyond All Conjecture" and "Madame the Cat".
 "The Man from the Death House" is like a reunion of some of Anderson's favorite characters.

 Social Commentary.
-The opening of the tale discusses changes in a New York City neighborhood over time; a similar account formed a scene-setting opening in "The Signed Masterpiece" (1921).
+The opening of the tale shows an ancient but still elegant apartment house.
+Changes in a New York City neighborhood over time formed a scene-setting opening in "The Signed Masterpiece" (1921).

 Crowds gather to get a glimpse of celebrities, at the start of "The Man from the Death House".
 This scene echoes and extends smaller-scale accounts in "Gulf Stream Green".